 How much does it cost to be on Tmall Global?

-To give and idea of the fees on Tmall global:
+To give an idea of the fees on Tmall Global:

 Tmall Global requires a deposit between US$8,000 to US$25,000 depending on the store format.
 The e-commerce platform also charges an annual service fee, which varies according to the product category which can be between US$5,000 or US$10,000.